cilium/design-cfps/README.md

 ### Getting feedback and promoting your CFP in the community:

 - Not sure who to ping?
-Take a look in the [Cilium's Community Teams](https://github.com/cilium/community/tree/main/ladder/teams)
+Take a look in the [Cilium's Community Teams](https://github.com/cilium/community/tree/main/ladder/teams) (descriptions of the Cilium teams can be found [here](https://github.com/cilium/cilium/blob/main/CODEOWNERS))
 - Share it on the [#development channel in Slack](https://cilium.slack.com/archives/C2B917YHE) or [one of the more specific SIG channels](https://docs.cilium.io/en/v1.13/community/community/#id1)
 - Raise the design for discussion during the [weekly community call](https://docs.cilium.io/en/v1.13/community/community/#id1)